 It is particularly valuable for students interested in such disciplines as anthropology, communication, computer science, education (language, literacy, and culture), hearing and speech sciences, languages, law, philosophy, psychology, or in teaching English as a second language.

-In order to complete the minor, you must complete at least 28 units of coursework in Linguistics and related fields, approved in advance by the undergraduate studies adviser.
+In order to complete the minor, you must complete at least 28 units of coursework in Linguistics and related fields, approved in advance by the Director of Undergraduate Studies (DUS).
 No more than two courses, neither of which is among the required courses, may be taken on a credit/no credit basis (CR/NC).
 The courses counting towards the minor must be units beyond those needed to satisfy your major course of study.

 Your plan should include: